flyingcircusio/fc-nixos/doc/src/postgresql.rst

 PostgreSQL super user account to perform administrative commands like :command:`createdb` and :command:`createuser`.

-Both service users and the `postgres` DB super user may invoke :command:`sudo fc-manage --build` to apply configuration changes and restart the PostgreSQL server (if necessary).
+Service users may invoke :command:`sudo fc-manage --build` to apply configuration changes and restart the PostgreSQL server (if necessary).